ventus-ag/documentation/content/products/kubernetes/accessing-kuber.md

 ```

 ## Connect to Cluster Master-Node via SSH
-Since we created an SSH Keypair (see Prerequsutus of this article), the public key of which is deployed on our Cluster nodes, and the private key on our local system (for example, ~ / .ssh / id_rsa), we can connect to this Kubernetes Cluster remotely from our local server - via SSH to the Master Node of the selected Cluster, which IP is 185.226.41.220.
+Since we created an SSH Key Pair (see Prerequisites of this article), the public key of which is deployed on our Cluster nodes, and the private key on our local system (for example, ~ / .ssh / id_rsa), we can connect to this Kubernetes Cluster remotely from our local server - via SSH to the Master Node of the selected Cluster, which IP is 185.226.41.220.
 For this, just use the following command:
 `ssh -i ~/.ssh/id_rsa username@*10.111.22.333*`

 {{% notice note %}}